cferdinandi/adventure/content/gm.md

 You can make the skills your characters have feel more rich and meaningful by adding mechanics like advantage and disadvantage around them.

-- When a character does something related to [skill], roll with advantage.
+- When a character does something related to [gift or talent], roll with advantage.
 - A character has the ability to [power they can actively choose to use].
 Roll to see what happens.
 - A character has [special power with a constant effect].
-- A character has [object].
+- A character has [item].
 When applicable, roll with advantage.

 Giving them benefits and costs based on their choices makes their characters and the world feel more real.

 {{<callout title="Examples">}}
-Fin is an elf who specializes in nature magic and can talk to animals.
+Fin is an elf with skin made of bark.
+He has a talent for nature magic and a staff made from a magic birch tree.

-Shapeshifter
-: You can turn into animals.
-You may take on the physical form of any species who you have studied.
-Roll with advantage when doing things that animal would be good at, and disadvantage on things they would struggle with.
+Bark Skin
+: Your skin is tough like bark.
+Roll with advantage on defense rolls.

 Elemental Magic
 : You can control the elements of earth, wind, fire, and water.
 Roll to see what happens.
 On a 9+, the desired effect comes to pass.
 On a 6-8, you also lose control of the effect.

-Night Vision
-: As an elf, you’re physically adapted to the darkness of twilight and can see in the dark as if it was dim light.
-When other players would roll with disadvantage in darkness, you do not.

 Animal Friendship
-: You’re a friend to all creatures.
-Whenever you do something related to interacting with animals, roll with advantage.
+: After spending years in the forest, you've learned to communicate with animals.

 Staff of the Woodlands
 : You possess a staff made from an enchanted birch tree.
 Whenever you cast nature spells, roll with advantage.